-View the 2023 First-Year Orientation Schedule here!
+View the 2022 First-Year Orientation Schedule here!
 (2023 Orientation Schedules available in May)

 POLICY REGARDING ALCOHOLIC BEVERAGES AT ORIENTATION: No Alcoholic Beverages Allowed.
 Orientation participants, as students of North Carolina State University, are subject to the Code of Student Conduct.
 It mandates that consumption or possession of alcoholic beverages by all persons under the age of 21 is strictly forbidden.
 This is also the law in the State of North Carolina.
-Students who disregard this mandate will be held accountable for their behavior and disciplinary actions from the University will result.
+Students who disregard this mandate will be held accountable for their behavior and disciplinary actions from the university will result.

 Many students choose to spend the night on campus for the convenience and to preview what it’s like to live in a residence hall; however, it is not a requirement for the Orientation program.